Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 “Place anything you don’t want leaving a technology zone in the boxes, then lock them with your thumbprints.”

-All three climbed up the short ladder to the deck; Lynn first, then Roger, followed by the captain.
-Captain John Hicks waved his hand.
+Once aboard, Captain John Hicks waved his hand.
 The lines untied themselves from the boat and curled themselves on the dock.

 Roger’s stomach heaved as he fought to keep dinner down.